microsoft/profile-explorer/docs/docs/assembly-view.md

 The example below shows a subset of a function's basic blocks, with the corresponding control-flow graph part from the *Flow Graph* view.
 The basic blocks B3-B6 are marked on the left side as folding sections that can be collapsed/expanded with a *click* on the -/+ buttons.

-Notice how B5 is recognized for being a loop (the last instruction in the block jumps to the start of the block).
+Notice how B5 is recognized as forming a loop (the last instruction in the block jumps to the start of the block).
 The Flow Graph view uses a green arrow to mark loops - B4 is also the start block of a larger loop.

 [![Profiling UI screenshot](img/assembly-flow-graph_579x600.png){: style="width:500px"}](img/assembly-flow-graph_579x600.png){:target="_blank"}